The most well-guarded resume secrets are up for grabs.

-- If nothing is mentioned, prefer PDF as it helps to retain your formatting styles.
+- If nothing is mentioned, send a PDF resume as it helps to retain the formatting styles.

 - Include all the necessary details.
 Highlight all the important details.

-- Name your resume and cover letter with your own name.
+- Label your resume and cover letter with your real full name.
 This prevents your resume from getting lost in hundreds of resumes.

 - Run your final mail and documents through a spell check.
-Use this amazing tool Grammarly!
+Use Grammarly for free grammar and spelling checks.

 - Send your mail to the personal email address of the hiring manager.
-This increases your chances of getting the job greatly.
+This increases your chances of getting the job.

 DON'T DO IT :

-- Do not use a general subject line in your mail.
-Draft it with power verbs!
+- Do not use a generic subject line in your job application email.

-- Do not name your resume files improperly.
+- Do not incorrectly label your resume.
 Use a name that prevents it from getting lost.
-You can rather include a personal website!

 Post-Writing Resume Checklist